hitchtest/hitch/docs/services/celery.rst

 .. note::

-    This documentation applies to hitchpython version 0.2
+    This documentation applies to the latest version of hitchpython: version 0.3.5

 Install the hitch python package::